ranga4all1/customer-support-queue-analysis/README.md

     - **Develop a Data Engineering Pipeline**: Establish a comprehensive ETL/ELT pipeline with a workflow orchestrator for automated data extraction, transformation, and loading, along with advanced data modeling.
     - **Predictive Modeling**: Design and train predictive models to anticipate support queue dynamics, enabling proactive management and optimization.
     - **Automation**: Automate the entire analysis and reporting process to ensure consistent, real-time insights with minimal manual intervention.

+### **Update**:
+A solution for below recommendation in [`REPORT.md`](REPORT.md) has been created now and is availabe at [`https://github.com/ranga4all1/support-queue-assistant-rag`](https://github.com/ranga4all1/support-queue-assistant-rag)

+- **Develop Self-Service Options for Common Issues**: Introduce a knowledge base or chatbot to handle frequently asked questions and routine issues.